Visual Arts Programme

 Martin Boyce: An Inn For Phantoms Of The Outside And In

-Find out more in our Press Release here.
+Find out more about Martin's exhibition in our Press Release here.

 Martin joined Sophie Crichton Stuart, Director of our Visual Arts Programme, in conversation to discuss his work at Mount Stuart.
 You can read a transcript of their discussion here.